taras-git/ttr_js/readme.txt

 (Hint: you may need to run $webdriver-manager update, in oder to obtain the last version of driver)

-- Open another console and navigate to folder where the current project conf.js file is, i.e. PropertyFinderTestProject/e2e/conf
+- Open another console and navigate to folder where the current project conf.js file is, i.e. e2e/conf/
-Run the tests : $protractor conf.js --suite home,findAgent,collectAgentInfo
+Run the tests : $protractor conf.js --suite home